waleedhammam/test_blog/posts/2018-12-06-nim-good-ok-hard.markdown

 title:  "Nim: The good, the OK, and the hard"
 date:   2018-12-06 23:34:30 +0200
 categories: nim
-description: "Nim is a systems and applications programming language.
-Statically typed and compiled, it provides unparalleled performance in an elegant package."
+description: Nim is a systems and applications programming language.
+Statically typed and compiled, it provides unparalleled performance in an elegant package.
 ---

 ## Background